Drought is Over, but Conservation is a Way of Life!

-While the drought has eased and Napa is no longer subject to a State-mandated emergency conservation target, the State Water Board has retained statewide regulations that prohibit water waste and the City is enforcing for all customers:
+On April 7, 2017, the Governor officially terminated the Drought State of Emergency in California after more than three years.
+While Napa and other cities will no longer be subject to state-mandated emergency water use reductions, the State Water Board has retained statewide regulations that prohibit water waste and the City is enforcing for all customers:

 Click for WATER WASTE PROHIBITIONS

-Thanks to drought easing in Northern California over the past year, the State Water Board has allowed urban water suppliers to develop conservation standards based on their own local circumstances.
-With our local reservoirs filling this winter and at least an 85% allocation from the State Water Project for 2017, City of Napa water supplies are reliable and since June 2016 we are no longer subject to a percentage savings mandate.
-Our Water Supplier Reliability Certification submitted to the State shows a significant supply surplus remains even after a "stress test" simulating three more years of drought.
-However, as the Governor's May 2016 Executive Order makes clear, water conservation is a way of life in California.
-We urge customers to maintain water-wise habits learned during the drought, as we transition back to meeting our long-term water use efficiency goals.
+Thanks to drought easing in Northern California in 2016, the State Water Board then allowed urban water suppliers to develop conservation standards based on their own local circumstances.
+With our local reservoirs filling this winter and a 100% allocation from the State Water Project for 2017, City of Napa water supplies are reliable and after May 2016 we were no longer subject to a percentage savings mandate.
+However, as the Governor's May 2016 Executive Order made clear, water conservation must be considered a way of life.
+Now, along with officially ending the drought emergency, the state has finalized its plan for Making Water Conservation a California Way of Life.
+We urge customers to maintain water-wise habits learned during the drought, as we transition back to meeting our long-term water use efficiency goals and move to address the future requirements of this new state plan.

 Water use efficiency and water conservation form an integral part of the City of Napa's long-term water management strategy.
 As a signatory to the Memorandum of Understanding Regarding Urban Water Conservation in California, the City is committed to implementing the appropriate Best Management Practices (BMPs) to ensure future supply reliability.
 To comply with the Water Conservation Act of 2009 (SBx7-7), the City is working to reduce demand below 132 gallons per capita per day (gpcd) by 2020.
 For our customers this means we are available to help you make every drop count, and every drop you save will reduce your own water bill!